aka/ Broadway Library of XVIII Century Literature

 Memoirs of the Bastille by Latude and Linguet (translated by J.M.
 Witham)

-Memoirs of Madam de Staal-Delaunay (translated by Raymond Mortimer) (this is a ghost title, never published)
+Memoirs of Madame de Staal-Delaunay (translated by Raymond Mortimer) (this is a ghost title, never published)

 Additional 1927 titles: